Bahrain residents 'united in adversity’ under Iranian attack | The National

 They include Shannon Crockett, an events MC and radio presenter on Radio Bahrain who has lived in the country for 10 years.
 “The community has really come together and we are all doing what we can to help each other,” he told The National.
 “The government are doing a fantastic job protecting their country and people.”

-For Aza Matar, a Bahraini communications consultant who was born and raised on the island, the initial shock has given way to something more composed.
+For Azza Matar, a Bahraini communications consultant who was born and raised on the island, the initial shock has given way to something more composed.

 “There was some panic initially, of course, with people bulk-buying food and emergency supplies,” she said.
 “But now, almost two weeks in, things have settled.”
 Roads are busier, remote work has become standard, home-learning for schoolchildren is the norm.